kijania/json-validator/README.md

 ### Implementation details:
 Application is using `circe-json-schema` for schema validation, it provides errors accumulation

+JSON SCHEMA is currently encoded in database as a varchar what brings many limitations and should be changed to jsonb with better endcoding in the code

 More generic resource management on connection between Http4s and ZIO would be beneficial

 Extracted HTTP Error Mapper would be beneficial.

 Endpoint GET /schema/SCHEMAID is providing response not in the same format as other two endpoints, because it wasn't requested, and it looked it might be designed for different audience, e.g. internal users

+Database migration is missing and integration or embedded postgres tests which covers the persistence layer